ShreyaChoudhary259/project/README.md

 3. Pyspark and Hive connectivity was established
 4. Basic Data preprocessing was done and we used a Random Forest model from the Mllib library
 5. Lastly transformations were performed onto the data and the newly transformed files loaded back to HDFS

-* We also performed basic Data analysis on Tableau creating different Charts for Data visualization